-- a no-phone in school hours policy - Protected Wi-Fi access with a regular change of password

-Saint Joseph's

-- Student Leaders and student forums with whom issues can be raised/discussed - Clear identification of who to approach and how via student planners and posters in and around school and on website to report concerns
+- A no-phone in school hours policy.
+This encourages students to be responsible with their devices, understanding that this will be the situation for them when they move to post 16. - Protected Wi-Fi access with a regular change of password - Monitoring and Filtering systems of school network and devices maintained by School Care. - Monitored email accounts (safeguarding@sjcs.org.uk and stop@sjcs.org.uk allow students to share concerns in a safe and secure manner, and are accessible to any member of the community to send a message to for follow-up by a D/DSL - Student Leaders and student forums with whom issues can be raised/discussed - Clear identification of who to approach and how via student planners and posters in and around school and on website to report concerns